nCombo/XSLT-balise-changer/Scripts/2015-06-09/bash/readme.md

 ###Aims of these scripts?

-1. testxmllint.sh aims to ckeck the validity of  XML file
+1. verifyTei.sh aims to ckeck the validity of  TEI file

-2. testxmllint.sh aims to ckeck the validity of  TEI file
+2. verifyXmlLint.sh aims to ckeck the validity of  XML file

-3. mapping.sh is used to launch a XSL style sheet
+3. teiheader2titlepage.sh is used to launch a XSL style sheet

 ###How to use scripts?
-1. testtei.sh
+1. verifyTei.sh

  Requierment: